CityBlockLab/TicketCityLandingPage/README.md

 ## Contributing
 ### How to Contribute
 - Create or choose an issue you want to be assigned to and tag [@DevBigEazi](https://github.com/DevBigEazi).
 Wait for approval.
-- After approval, create a new branch from `main` with your name and feature.
+- After approval, create a new branch from `staging` with your name and feature.
   - Example: `johndoe/blockchain-integration`
 - Ensure you rebase or pull before making a pull request to `main`
 - Reference the issue in your pull request by mentioning the issue number or URL